 Just like with on-campus programs, it takes about four years to get an online degree at the bachelor's level, and another two years at the master's level.
-(Or, if you don't mind a less advanced credential, you can earn an associate degree in only about two years—total.)
+Or, if you don't mind a less advanced credential, you can earn an associate degree in only about two years.
 Some accelerated programs allow you to finish sooner.
-The amount of time it takes will depend on whether you study on a full- or part-time basis and whether you have already completed any other post-secondary training.
-(If you previously attended school on campus, you can finish your degree online—as long as your current school offers this ability and is willing to transfer some of the credits you've already earned.)
+The amount of time it takes will depend on whether you study full-time or part-time and if you already completed any other post-secondary training.
+In some cases, if you previously attended school on campus, you can finish your degree online.

 2. Are online degrees easier to get?

 Online classes are easier in the sense that you have the flexibility to schedule them around your other commitments.
-Many courses are asynchronous, meaning you can tune in to recorded lectures and access course materials when it's convenient for you instead of being tied to a fixed timetable.
+Many courses offer recorded lectures and allow you to access course materials when it is convenient for you instead of being tied to a fixed timetable.
 Plus, online courses often feature multiple start dates, so you may not have to wait long before beginning your training.

 However, the best online classes demand that students meet the same requirements and learn the same material as on-campus students.
-So in that sense, it isn't any easier to get a degree online than it would be to get one the traditional way.
-Online college is not harder, but it is different: You must be self-directed and disciplined in order to succeed.
+So in that sense, it isn't any easier to get a degree online than to get one the traditional way.
+Online college is not harder, but it is different: You must be self-directed and disciplined to succeed.